jnk0le/cortexm-AES/README.md

 ### CM0_sBOX

-192,256 bit keyschedules and decryption are not ready yet
+256 bit keyschedule and decryption are not ready yet

-1668 cycles per block encryption on 0ws cortex-m0
+1668 cycles per block encryption (128bit) on 0ws cortex-m0

 ### CM0_FASTMULsBOX

 Faster than CM0sBOX only when running on core with single cycle multiplier (used for predicated reduction in mixcolumns multiplication)

-192,256 bit keyschedules and decryption are not ready yet
+256 bit keyschedule and decryption are not ready yet

-1626 cycles per block encryption on 0ws cortex-m0
+1626 cycles per block encryption (128bit) on 0ws cortex-m0

 ### CM3_1T